owen-kellie-smith/ex-static/README.md

 1. Raise an [issue](https://github.com/owen-kellie-smith/ex-static/issues) i.e. describe what you want, or
 2. Fork the repo (make a copy that you control)
 3. Edit the fork.
-4. Render the fork by running (in your repo root directory)
+4. Render the fork by creating a page (Settings -> Pages) running from your repo's root directory
+5. Create a pull request (that your changes be incorporated into the main site).

+**How to render the site on command line:**

 `jekyll serve`

-and then browsing to
+and then browse to

 `http://localhost:4000`

-5. Create a pull request (that your changes be incorporated into the main site).

 ---